d-k-ivanov/docs/docs/Dev_Langs/C_and_Cpp/ECE_CMU_Standards/CPP_Coding_Standard.md

 #### Required Methods Placeholders

-This template has placeholders for [required methods](CppCodingStandard.html#req) .
+This template has placeholders for required methods.
 You can delete them or implement them.

 ***